pingidentity/pingdirectory-go-client/configurationapi/docs/AddDeliverPasswordResetTokenExtendedOperationHandlerRequest.md

 ### NewAddDeliverPasswordResetTokenExtendedOperationHandlerRequest

-`func NewAddDeliverPasswordResetTokenExtendedOperationHandlerRequest(handlerName string, schemas []EnumdeliverPasswordResetTokenExtendedOperationHandlerSchemaUrn, passwordGenerator string, defaultTokenDeliveryMechanism []string, passwordResetTokenValidityDuration string, enabled bool, ) *AddDeliverPasswordResetTokenExtendedOperationHandlerRequest`
+`func NewAddDeliverPasswordResetTokenExtendedOperationHandlerRequest(handlerName string, schemas []EnumdeliverPasswordResetTokenExtendedOperationHandlerSchemaUrn, passwordGenerator string, defaultTokenDeliveryMechanism []string, enabled bool, ) *AddDeliverPasswordResetTokenExtendedOperationHandlerRequest`

 NewAddDeliverPasswordResetTokenExtendedOperationHandlerRequest instantiates a new AddDeliverPasswordResetTokenExtendedOperationHandlerRequest object
 This constructor will assign default values to properties that have it defined,